Homological aspects of branching laws: What does the restriction really looks like!

 So far, we have been discussing the question: which representations of $\GL_n(F)$ appear as a quotient of an irreducible representation of $\GL_{n+1}(F)$.
 It is possible to have a more complete understanding of what a representation of $\GL_{n+1}(F)$ restricted to $\GL_n(F)$ looks like.

-Vanishing of Ext groups in many but not in all cases, suggests that the restriction to $\GL_n(F)$ of an irreducible admissible (generic) representation $\pi$ of $\GL_{n+1}(F)$ is close to being a projective module without being one in all the cases.
+Vanishing of Ext groups in many cases (but not in all cases!), suggests that the restriction to $\GL_n(F)$ of an irreducible admissible (generic) representation $\pi$ of $\GL_{n+1}(F)$ is close to being a projective module without being one in all the cases.

-Since the category of smooth representations of $\GL_n(F)$ is decomposed into blocks parametrized by the inertial equivalence classes of cuspidal datum $(M,\rho)$ in $\GL_n(F)$, one can ask if the projection of $\pi$ to the particular block, call it $\pi[M,\rho]$, is a projective module in that block.
-This appears to be an important question to understand: given an irreducible representation $\pi$ of $\GL_{n+1}(F)$, for which blocks $(M,\rho)$ in $\GL_n(F)$, is $\pi[M,\rho]$ a projective module.
+Since the category of smooth representations of $\GL_n(F)$ is decomposed into blocks parameterized by the inertial equivalence classes of cuspidal datum $(M,\rho)$ in $\GL_n(F)$, one can ask if the projection of $\pi$ to the particular block, call it $\pi[M,\rho]$, is a projective module in that block.
+This appears to be an important question to understand: given an irreducible representation $\pi$ of $\GL_{n+1}(F)$, for which blocks $(M,\rho)$ in $\GL_n(F)$, is $\pi[M,\rho]$ a projective module?

-The following proposition is a direct consequence of the Bernstein-Zelevinski filtration which describes the restriction of a representation $\pi$ of $\GL_{n+1}(F)$ to the mirabolic subgroup of $\GL_{n+1}(F)$ in terms of the derivatives $\pi^i$ of $\pi$ which are finite length smooth representations of $\GL_{n+1-i}(F)$.
-Recall that the derivatives satisfy the Leibnitz rule (in the Grothendieck group of representations of $\GL_{n+1}(F)$):
+Before discussing the next proposition, recall that Bernstein-Zelevinski introduced the notion of derivatives of representations of the general linear group $\pi \rightarrow \pi^i$ taking a representation $\pi$ of $\GL_{n+1}(F)$ to one of $\GL_{n+1-i}(F)$ for all $0 \leq i \leq (n+1)$, with $\pi^{n+1}$ nonzero if and only if $\pi$ has a Whittaker model.
+The Bernstein-Zelevinski derivatives satisfy the Leibnitz rule (in the Grothendieck group of representations of $\GL_{n+1}(F)$):